Sharan3009/self-eng-extension/README.md

 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`
+- `set \"INLINE_RUNTIME_CHUNK=false\"` is added in the command because firefox content_security_policy does not allow inline scripts in the index.html page.
+Therefore, this command will hinder the build to put inline commands.
+- Note: `double quotes` are necessary to make it work.

-Builds the app for production to the `build` folder.\
+- Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.
+- It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
+- The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.